tapaswenipathak/Internship/README.md

 *Follow proper English and casing while creating a pull request.* *PR slang means pull request, feel free creating a ticket on GitHub or tweeting at me if you have any questions.*

+If I miss any of the PRs please ping @tapaswenipathak.

 ## Scheduling calls

 If you are interested in the internship, please book a slot using https://calendly.com/tapaswenipathak.